talhaalam055/ansible/README.md

 # ansible
 this repo is for ansible automation

+this is my ansible automation project